deepinv/deepinv/paper/paper.md

 \operatorname{R}_{\theta}(y, A_{\xi}, \sigma) = \operatorname{argmin}_{x} f(y,A_{\xi} x) + g(x)
 \end{equation}
 where $f:\mathcal{Y} \times \mathcal{Y} \mapsto \mathbb{R}_+$ is the data fidelity term which can incorporate knowledge about the noise parameters $\sigma$ and forward operator $A$, and $g:\mathcal{X}\mapsto\mathbb{R}_+$ is a regularization term that promotes plausible reconstructions.
-The `optim` module in the library provides a wide variety of optimization algorithms, including proximal gradient methods, ADMM, and primal-dual algorithms.
+The `optim` module in the library provides a wide variety of optimization algorithms:

-**Variational Optimization**: The library provides popular hand-crafted regularization functions, such as sparsity [@candes2008introduction] and total variation [@rudin1992nonlinear].
+**Variational Optimization**: The library provides popular hand-crafted regularization functions, such as sparsity [@candes2008introduction], total variation [@rudin1992nonlinear] and mixed-norms regularizers.

 **Plug-and-Play**: Plug-and-Play (PnP) methods replace the proximal operator or gradient of the regularization term $g$ by a pretrained denoiser, i.e., often using a deep denoiser [@kamilov2023plug].
 The library provides popular pretrained denoisers, including DnCNN, DRUNet [@zhang2021plug], and other modern diffusion-based denoisers.

-**Unfolded Networks and Deep Equilibrium**: Unfolded networks consist of fixing the number of optimization iterations of a variational or PnP approach [@monga2021algorithm], and training the parameters of the resulting algorithm, including optimization parameters and possibly the regularization term parameters, including the deep denoiser in the case of PnP.
+**Unfolded Networks and Deep Equilibrium**: Unfolded networks consist of fixing the number of optimization iterations of a variational or PnP approach [@monga2021algorithm], and training the parameters of the resulting algorithm, including optimization parameters and possibly the regularization term parameters, including a deep denoiser in the case of PnP.

 ### Sampling-based methods
-Reconstruction methods can also be defined as the outcome of an ordinary or stochastic differential equation, that is, they build a Markov chain
+Reconstruction methods can also be defined via ordinary or stochastic differential equations, generally as a Markov chain defined by
 \begin{equation}
 x_{t+1} \sim p(x_{t+1}|x_t, y, \operatorname{R}_{\theta}, A_{\xi}, \sigma)
 \end{equation}